 Other Landlord Responsibilities

-• Deal with repairs to the structure and exterior of the property
+• Handle repairs related to the structure and exterior of the property

 • Maintain heating and water systems

-• Take out buildings insurance on the property
+• Obtain appropriate buildings insurance for the property

-If you’re reading this buy to let mortgage guide and you’re aiming to join other buy to let landlords, you may want to consider following the tips below during the process:
+If you’re reading this buy to let mortgage guide and aiming to join other buy to let landlords, consider the following tips during the process:

-• After a long tenancy, make sure to clean and redecorate your buy to let property
+• Clean and refresh - after a long tenancy, thoroughly clean and redecorate your buy to let property to maintain its appeal

 Get in touch with our experts